Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: The Assumptions

 \section{The Assumptions}

 We state below the hypotheses under which we will develop our theory in most parts of this paper.
-We will selectively use some of those assumptions in the later sections.
+We will selectively use some of the following assumptions in the remaining part of this paper.

 \begin{assumptions} \quad \begin{enumerate}[label=\textrm{(\arabic*)}]

 \item $f \colon S^2 \mapping S^2$ is an expanding Thurston map.

 \item $\mathcal{C} \subseteq S^2$ is a Jordan curve containing $\post{f}$ with the property that there exists an integer $n_{\mathcal{C}} \in \n$ such that $f^{n_{\mathcal{C}}}(\mathcal{C}) \subseteq \mathcal{C}$ and $f^m(\mathcal{C}) \not\subseteq \mathcal{C}$ for each $m \in \oneton[n_{\mathcal{C}} - 1]$.